coralogix/custom-metrics-examples/README.md

 # custom-metrics-examples
 SDK examples showcasing the custom metrics endpoint and how to send metrics to Coralogix.

-The endpoint used acorss the tutorials is `otel-metrics`.
+The endpoint used across the tutorials is `ingress.coralogix.us`.
 Visit the [Coralogix Domains](https://coralogix.com/docs/coralogix-domain/) to learn more.

 Table of contents: